Steps to Attend Montana Youth Challenge

 step 7: reception day (day one)

-Candidates and their families will report to UMW campus in Dillon for check-in and the first day of the program.
+Candidates and their families will report to UMW campus in Dillon for check-in at reception day.